 After you complete the One Week Food Plan, you’ll have a better and more informed understanding of what preparing your pantry should look like in your particular situation.

 While you are keeping track of what you eat in your home, you can begin to prepare your existing pantry.
-The Master Pantry List will be a valuable tool to refer to as you begin to think about ways you can strategically stock your own pantry in the coming weeks and months.
+The Master Pantry List will be a valuable tool to refer to as you begin to think about ways you can stock your own pantry in the coming days.
 It contains a comprehensive list of the most commonly used foods and ingredients in American homes.
 There is also a place to add additional needs unique to your home.

 I recommend you print a reference copy to keep in your binder.
 You can also print extra copies to use for brainstorming and checklists.